n3oari/BSCP-EXAM-GUIDE-BY-N3OARI/README.md

 # TEST MAIN README

- This will be the wiki that will contain each cheatsheet with their respective most important labs.
+This wiki contains each cheatsheet along with its respective most important labs.

- Each topic has their own cheatsheet / methodolgy, most important labs, resources...
+Each topic includes its own cheatsheet/methodology, the most relevant labs, and useful resources.

+>⭐This is the result of months of work — I hope you find it helpful.
+If you do, please leave a star. ⭐

 - [Tips and tricks before taking exam](/03-Extra/TIPS.md)